VauntDev/docs/docs/features/achievements.md

 The comparison should be appropriate for the type of the field such as equality for booleans or numeric comparison for integers, for example: `merged = true` or `comments > 10`.

-The string array fields `labels` and `extensions` use a special list comparison `in` with a list of strings to check against.
+The string array fields `labels` and `files` use a special list comparison `in` with a list of strings to check against.
 There are several options for comparing the list based on way the list is provided.
 The short description is that `[]` means any, `![]` means not any, `{}` means all, and `!{}` means not all.